boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 ## 1.2 Literature Reviews in Clinical Research

-A literature review is the methodical process of mastering the evidence, but it's important to know that it is a dynamic and iterative cycle, not a straight path.
+A literature review is the methodical process of mastering the evidence, but it's important to know that it is a dynamic and iterative cycle in the early effort, and after the review completion especially in fast evolving fields.
+It is not a straight path as some might have thought.
 For example, a preliminary search for evidence might lead you to refine your initial question, just as synthesizing your findings can reveal unexpected gaps that require you to search again.

 A literature review is a critical and sophisticated task.
 Many people think it's just a long summary of everything they've read.
 The key shift in thinking is from **summarizing** to **synthesizing and creating an argument**.
 Think of it like a physician's consultation for a patient.
 You don't just list the patient's individual test results (a summary).
 You interpret them, connect them to the patient's history, identify what's missing, and present a coherent clinical opinion and a plan (a synthesis and argument).
 A literature review does the same for a research topic.